-Band 3 : Need to move - Reasonable Preference BUT no Community Contribution and a residential connection 11 Reasonable Preference categories s166A(3) (a) Applicants in this Band will have the same homeless element of housing need / Reasonable Preference as those applicants in Band 2 BUT will not have the Community Contribution or Working Household award as defined section 3 part 3 of the policy.
-Once a about to be terminated.
+Band 3: Need to move - Reasonable Preference BUT no Community Contribution and a residential connection Summary of Criteria Reasonable Preference categories s.166A(3)(a) Applicants in this band will have the same element of housing need / Reasonable Preference as those applicants in Band 2 but will not have the Community Contribution award as defined in Annex 3 of this Allocations Scheme.
+Once a Community Contribution or Working Household award is given, the applicant will be moved into Band 2.